-Action # Title Description Total Funds Contributing and formal assessments, different ways for students to show understanding and mastery of content, targeted intervention practices, high quality ELD instruction, differentiated instruction methods, learning acceleration, and using data to target academic and social needs of students).
+Action # Title Description Total Funds Contributing document informal and formal assessments, different ways for students to show understanding and mastery of content, targeted intervention practices, high quality ELD instruction, differentiated instruction methods, learning acceleration, and using data to target academic and social needs of students).
 Other topics to consider are: adult and student SEL, mental health and wellness, restorative justice practices, growth mindset, cultural responsive pedagogy, and diversity, equity, and inclusion - cultural identity, bias, and empathy.
 The 7-8th grade teacher will explore STEAM professional learning opportunities.
-The K-1 teacher will facilitate PD on mindfulness for staff and students.
-LCFF funds will be used to cover some of the PD expense.
+Host bilingual classes for staff and parents (Included in Goal #3, Action 2) LCFF funds will be used to cover some of the PD expense.
 Educator Effectiveness dollars will also be used for learning opportunities.
 2.3 EL training Continue to provide specialized EL training for Learning Center teacher, expand to classroom teachers.
 Updated description (2022): Napa COE program manager will provide training and coaching support to PVUESD teaching staff on designated and integrated ELD strategies for language acquisition.
 The percentage of qualitative services provided by the program manager are captured under Goal 1, Action 9.
-LCFF funds will be used for materials if needed. \$250.00 Yes 2.4 Outside Professional Development Continue to encourage certificated staff to attain outside learning opportunities by adding an additional column to the salary schedule only reachable after fifteen years of teaching experience and with recent college credit. \$0.00 No

-Action # Title Description Total Funds Contributing Action # 2.5 Structured Collaboration Staff will participate in scheduled collaboration on early release Wednesdays.
-Updated description (spring 2022): Staff will continue to use data from multiple metrics to identify instructional strengths and areas for improvement on a weekly basis.
+LCFF funds will be used for materials if needed. \$250.00 Yes 2.5 Structured Collaboration Staff will participate in scheduled collaboration on early release Wednesdays.
+Updated description (spring 2022): \$57,790.00 Yes

+Staff will continue to use data from multiple metrics to identify instructional strengths and areas for improvement on a weekly basis.
 Unduplicated students, or any other student, needing extra support will have individual learning goals and staff will collaboratively track progress on a weekly basis to determine appropriate interventions.
 Staff will use data/information to problem solve and make decisions for targeted instruction across the content areas that leads to better outcomes for students.
-Total Funds \$57,790.40 Yes Two Napa COE program managers will provide technical assistance to Pope Valley educators on a monthly basis.
-The program managers will meet and collaborate with Pope Valley educators to examine and analyze academic data, use data to plan for instruction and monitor student progress based on the changes made to instruction across the content areas.
+Two Napa COE program managers will provide technical assistance to Pope Valley educators on a monthly basis.
+The program managers will meet and collaborate with Pope Valley educators to examine and analyze academic data, use data to plan for instruction across the content areas.
 The program managers will also provide demo lessons on standards-aligned, grade level (or intervention) practices and provide coaching and feedback to PVUSED staff.
 Napa COE will also provide access to a literacy coach through a CA Literacy Grant.
 The literacy coach will work with teachers and secondary unduplicated students providing support in structured literacy and reading instruction.
+Find a way to include all staff with the structured collaboration sessions.

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

 PVUESD is especially proud of the commitment by staff to engage in professional development throughout the year to build their knowledge and capacity to better serve students.
-The staff had multiple opportunities to attend professional development conferences and trainings out of state, across California, and at PVUESD.
-All teachers were able to attend the National Rural Education Association's annual conference the summer of 2021.
-Some staff attended the North State Math conference, others attended trainings on STEAM and robotics.
+The staff had multiple opportunities to attend professional development conferences and trainings at PVUESD.
+All teachers participated in PBIS, SEL, and academic professional development.
+Staff were also trained in safety practices and working with students with special needs.
 All teaching staff worked with Napa COE academic program managers on how to interpret interim assessment data and use that information for instructional planning.
 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.